confluentinc/cp-ansible/molecule_scenarios.md

 #### Scenario archive-community-plaintext-rhel test's the following:

-Archive Installation of Confluent Community Edition.
+Archive Installation of Confluent Community Edition on CentOS7

 JAVA 11.

+Custom Package Repository for Confluent Platform.

+Custom Package Repository for Confluent CLI.

 Control Center is not included in the Confluent Community Edition.

- TEST TUPLES

 #### Scenario archive-community-plaintext-rhel verify test's the following: